[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 This section can be quite complicated for new players, as there are different kinds of cluster nodes to choose from, and the set up can vary based on your preference/level/gear/budget/etc. Make sure you understand all the details before you plan your own set up.

-In a completed set up on a level 100 character (as in POB), we need 2 large clusters, 2 medium clusters, can potentially add a small cluster or another medium cluster if needed, a Watcher's Eye, a Lethal Pride, 1 abyss jewel, and fill the rest slots with rare base jewels (need 5 or 6).
+In a completed set up on a level 100 character (as in POB), we can have 2 large clusters, 2 medium clusters, can potentially add a small cluster or another medium cluster if needed, a Watcher's Eye, a Lethal Pride, 1 abyss jewel, and fill the rest slots with rare base jewels (need 5 or 6).

 Make sure you have corrupted blood immune implicit on one of your jewel, cheapest place to get it is either abyss jewels or rare base jewels.
 Might find some cluster jewels with that implicit, too.
 Never try to get that on Watcher's Eye or Lethal Pride.